agrc/roadkill-mobile/README.md

      - Service account keys for Cloud Run deployment (this account is in the terraform configs for this project and the encoded key is output as `service_account.txt`)
    - `EXPO_USERNAME` / `EXPO_PASSWORD`

+### Steps for Creating a New Release Channel

+1. Update `.github/workflows/front.yml` "Get Variables" step

 ### Release Channels

 `prod-v3.0`